TLC Hints At Next Grandbaby Duggar: Jinger Vuolo Pregnancy Is Latest Teaser

 A post shared by Jill Dillard (@jillmdillard) on

-Perhaps Jinger Duggar Vuolo and her new husband value their privacy and are trying to take a step away from the spotlight.
+Perhaps Jinger Duggar Vuolo and her new husband value their privacy, and are trying to take a step away from the spotlight.
 If so, the promotions for their show may be working against them.

-The newest promotion for the Duggar family’s reality show on the Counting On Facebook page again shares the speculation from other Duggar family members but also invites fans to weigh in.
+The newest promotion for the Duggar family’s reality show on the Counting On Facebook page again shares the speculation from other Duggar family members, but also invites fans to weigh in.

 Is a Vuolo baby on the way?